marxin/texi2rst-generated/sphinx/gccint/target-macros/stack-layout-and-calling-conventions/how-large-values-are-returned.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: aggregates as return values, large return values, returning aggregate values, structure value address

 .. _aggregate-return:

-.. index:: aggregates as return values

-.. index:: large return values

-.. index:: returning aggregate values

-.. index:: structure value address

 How Large Values Are Returned
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^